 You may experience timeout during the first calls to our endpoints after a long period of inactivity when using demo or free keys.
 Don't worry, wait a few minutes and make your call again, everything should work as usual.
 There is no cold start issue when using a paid key.

-If you've got questions about our API, found a bug or just want to chat with our developers, please feel free to send us an email to [email protected]!
+If you've got questions about our API, found a bug or just want to chat with our developers, please feel free to email us at [email protected]!